MayaFlux Technical Documentation

 Key characteristics:

-Compute Matrix allow sequencing or composing different ComputeOperations
+Compute Matrix allows sequencing or composing different ComputeOperations that work on any data modality through unified interfaces.

 Key characteristics: